orblivion/ntfy/.sandstorm/README.md

 * Tusky Notifications seem to work!
 They are faster with everything connected (and ntfy is actually listening).
 But I don't see messages explicitly showing up in the ntfy UI or anything like that.
 	* I see Tusky topics show up in my app (without me asking! which is neat):
 	* Again, not sure if it's opting me into privacy issues, supposing it wasn't my own server
-* Topic subscriptions keep disapperaing in the UI?
-Is that normal?
-Something to fix (if so move to appropriate part of this doc)?

 # Changes and Issues - Summary